google/WebFundamentals/src/content/en/ilt/pwa/e-commerce-lab-1-create-a-service-worker.md

 Run the following in the command line to clean out the old files in the __dist__ folder, rebuild it, and serve the app:

-    gulp serve
+    npm run serve

-When the app opens in the browser,  [inspect the cache](tools-for-pwa-developers#storage) to make sure that the specified files are cached when the service worker is installed.
+Open the browser and navigate to localhost:8080.
+[Inspect the cache](tools-for-pwa-developers#storage) to make sure that the specified files are cached when the service worker is installed.
 [Take the app offline](tools-for-pwa-developers#offline) and refresh the page.
 The app should load normally!

 <div id="congrats"></div>